marina994/jobcloud-code-assessment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+// PREREQUISITIES
+Before you begin, ensure you have the following installed:
+1) Node.js and npm: Make sure Node.js (which includes npm) is installed on your machine.
+2) Angular CLI: Install the Angular CLI globally using npm if you haven't already.

+// SETTING UP THE PROJECT
+1) Install dependencies: Install the project dependencies using npm: `npm install`.

+// RUNNING THE APP
+1) Start json-server.
+Create a db.json file in your project root (if not already created) with some mock data.
+2) Start json-server using: `npm run json:server`.
+3) Run the Angular application: `ng serve`.
+4) Access the application: Open your web browser and navigate to http://localhost:4200 to see your Angular application running.

+// RUN UNIT TESTS
+1) Run unit tests: `ng test`.